ConjurTech/slate/source/includes/api/_authentication.html.md

 1. In the first step:
   - Sign the parameters of the request using the user's private key
-  - Send both the raw parameters and the signed parameters to the first API endpoint
+  - Send both the raw parameters and the result of signing the parameters to the first API endpoint
   - A response with either a message or transaction will be returned
 2. In the second step:
   - Sign the returned message or transaction with the user's private key